benjamin-t-brown/revirtualis-net/README.md

 Install deps with 'npm install'.

-Build dist folder with 'npm run build:vanilla'.
+Build dist folder with 'npm run build'.

 This is a static site generator.
 The resulting dist folder will contain a static website with all required html, images, fonts, styles, and images.